isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 - Ode to Art. (n.d.).
 Lim Tze Peng.
 Retrieved June 25, 2021, from Ode to Art website: https://www.odetoart.com/?p=artist&a=126,Lim%20Tze%20Peng

-An artist’s page by Ode to Art gallery, this website features Lim Tze Peng’s biography, listings of his exhibitions, publications, clippings and videos on Lim Tze Peng, images of Lim’s paintings and a virtual exhibition of Lim’s works, A century of memories.
+An artist’s page by Ode to Art gallery, this website features Lim Tze Peng’s biography, listings of his exhibitions, publications, clippings and videos on Lim Tze Peng, images of Lim’s paintings and a virtual exhibition of Lim’s works, *A century of memories*.

 * The Private Museum.
 (2013).
 Lim Tze Peng: A private collection (23rd Jan – 10th Mar 2013).
 Retrieved June 25, 2021, from The Private Museum website: